Chucky/Charles Lee Ray

 - Beware the Nice Ones: He hates violence in all forms, but will wreak bloody vengeance if someone hurts his mother.
 Chucky learned that the hard way much to both his shock and joy.

 - Gratuitous Japanese: Does this in Seed.
 He even calls Tiffany "okaasan" on a couple occasions.
-Apparently justified by his doll being made in Japan.
+Apparently justified by him growing up believing that he was Japanese due to the "Made in Japan" on his wrist.

 - Jekyll & Hyde: The Jekyll to Glenda's Hyde.